 Also worthy of note to walk lovers, including the 2nd, 3rd and 6th stages of the Via Romea Germanica that touch Ferrara, Argenta and Ravenna.

 Visiting centers in the Po Delta Park

-The regional headquarters of the Park is located in Comacchio (FE): there are many visitor centers (Alfonsine, Argenta, Cervia, Comacchio, Massenzatica, Mesola, Ostellato, Sant’Alberto and Savio) where you can receive all the useful information and tourist material to fully enjoy this territory.
+The regional headquarters of the Park is located in Comacchio (FE): there are many visitor centers (Alfonsine, Argenta, Cervia, Comacchio, Massenzatica, Mesola, Ostellato, Sant’Alberto and Savio) where you can find all the information and tourist material you need in order to fully enjoy this territory.

 How to get there

 Every first of the month, an email (in Italian) with selected contents and upcoming events.